rosieluain/mort/README.md

 ### Disclaimer

-mort is brand new.
+mort is pretty new.
 Although it is has been tested extensively on a complex dataset, we expect that issues will arise as mort is applied to other datasets and systems.
 If you run into any issues or have any suggestions for improvements, please post an issue on